Need to generate more leads? Start here.

 - Encourage your readers to share your post with their networks.

-3. Reach out to the prospectors who didn’t buy
+3. Reach out to the prospects who didn’t buy

 - Review your notes and pick up pieces from the past to revitalize conversation.